EsmeAbha/esmeabha/README.md

 ## About Me
 Here are some ideas to get you started:

-- 🔭 I’m currently working as Node js Intern in Byteverse Ltd
+- 🔭 I’m currently working as Node js Developer in Byteverse Ltd
 - 🌱 I’m currently learning Node js
 - 📫 How to reach me: esmechowdhuryabha@gmail.com